Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Results and Discussion

-We have fit this power law to the gas density-temperature distribution in each of the simulations from the CHIPS grid and at multiple epochs, $2\leq z \leq 9$, following the procedure presented in \cite{villasenor2021a}.
-We have restricted the fit to the overdensity range $0 \leq \log_{10} \Delta \leq 1$, as we find that in our simulations a single power law does not accurately describe the wider range $-1 \leq \log_{10} \Delta \leq 1$ (see Appendix \ref{sec:phase_diagram}).
-Figure \ref{fig:T0_gamma} shows the redshift evolution of the parameters $T_0$ and $\gamma$ from our best-fit model and the 95\% confidence interval that results from our MCMC marginalization over the posterior distribution of the photoionization and photoheating rates.
-For comparison, we also depict the data points for these parameters inferred from the properties of the \Lya\ forest by \cite{bolton2014a}, \cite{hiss2018a}, \cite{boera2019a}, \cite{walther2019a}, \cite{gaikwad2020a}, and \cite{gaikwad2020b}.
 The inference from \cite{boera2019a} and \cite{walther2019a} follow similar methodologies.
 They generate flux power spectra from simulations run with different thermal histories, resulting in multiples trajectories for the evolution of $T_0$ and $\gamma$.
 For each redshift bin they determine the best-fit $T_0$, $\gamma$, and mean transmitted flux \Fmean by performing Bayesian inference and comparing the simulated flux power spectra to observations of the \Lya\ forest $P(k)$. \cite{bolton2014a} and \cite{hiss2018a} measure a set of values for the Doppler parameter $b$ and \HI\ column density $N_{\mathrm{HI}}$ directly from the forest by decomposing the absorption spectra into a collection of Voigt profiles.
 They infer the parameters $T_0$ and $\gamma$ by comparing simulations with different $b-N_{\mathrm{HI}}$ distributions to the observed one. \cite{gaikwad2020a} follow a similar approach by comparing simulated \Lya\ forest spectra to Voigt profiles fitted to the observed transmission spikes in the inverse transmitted flux $1-F$ at $z>5$. \cite{gaikwad2020b} report more precise determinations by inferring $T_0$ and $\gamma$ from the combined constraints obtained through a comparison of simulated \Lya\ forest absorption with the observed flux power spectra, $b-N_{\mathrm{HI}}$ distributions, wavelet statistics, and curvature statistics.